Bart van den Eijnden

 The native built-in support through maporaclespatial.c

-OGR, but watch out: OGR is not compiled with Oracle Spatial support so it won’t work without compiling in OCI (Oracle client) yourself.
+OGR, but watch out: GDAL/OGR is not compiled with Oracle Spatial support by default, so it won’t work without compiling in OCI (Oracle client) yourself.
 This requires both recompiling GDAL/OGR as well as recompiling MapServer itself against the new GDAL/OGR !!!!

 The DATA statement for a LAYER of CONNECTIONTYPE oraclespatial can now have 4 options.
 This change is backwards compatible, i.e. the old ways of specifying DATA still work.
 The new options are an extension to the old DATA statements, as they needed to include identification of the primary key to be used for the query modes (UNIQUE).

 "[geom_column] FROM [table]| [( SELECT [...]
 FROM [table]|[Spatial Operator] [WHERE condition] )] [USING [UNIQUE column] | [SRID #srid] | [FUNCTION] | [VERSION #version] ]"

 Note variable binding is supported by using BINDVALS and name value pairs.

 The most simple DATA statement, in this case you only need to define one geometry column and one table.
 This option assumes you do not have an SRID defined.

 LAYER ...
 CONNECTIONTYPE oraclespatial DATA "MYGEOMETRY FROM MYTABLE" ...
 END